Increased mode share for pedestrians and cyclists

 Pedestrians crossing the CBD cordon (2000-2019) and RLTP target.

+The latest Wellington Cordon survey data is from 2019.
 The above figure shows the mode share for pedestrians in the cordon count morning peak.
 The proportion of pedestrians crossing into the CBD compared to other transport modes (cycling, cars, and public transport) has fluctuated from 16% to 19% since 2001 but the five year trend indicates an overall increase over this period.
 In 2019, 16.7% of those people crossing the cordon were walking.
 The 2025 RLTP target is for 20.1% of all trips crossing the Wellington City CBD cordon to be walking trips.

 Taking into account both cyclists and pedestrians together, the active mode share of trips crossing the Wellington City CBD cordon in the AM peak between 2011 and 2019 shows a modest increase from 17.6% to 19.4%.